aiyumi/aiyumi.github.io/posts/how-i-started-using-linux.en.md

 export GTK_MODULES="gail:atk-bridge"

 It still didn't work, nothing else was said a part from "Welcome to Orca.."
-Again, I looked through the mailing lists and forums, without finding any crazy case like mine.
+Again, I looked through the mailing lists and forums, but couldn't find any crazy case like mine.
 Then I found the guide on creating accessible applications with GTK:

 http://live.gnome.org/GAP/AtkGuide/Gtk